ACruz-42/F24_Team1_CapstoneDemo/Reports/Conceptual-Design.md

 The Jetson Nano functions as the hub for the both navigation algorithms and master control functions.
 In short, it will take sensor data from the camera and general sensors, work with these systems to localize the robot to a specific position on an internal grid, and then utilize an algorithm to find a path that will achieve the robot's objectives within the given time frame.
 The minimum functioning product of this subsystem will be able to, given mostly accurate sensor data, reliably navigate the robot to pick up a maximum amount of astral material within the given time frame and with few mistakes.
 The ideal functioning product of this subsystem will be able to reliably navigate the robot to pick up all the astral material, and finish all other objectives within the time frame with no mistakes, even given fuzzy sensor data.

 ### Motor Control
 The motor control subsystem functions as the feedback-based reaction center for the robot’s processes.
 It uses the input taken in from sensory data, such as object and line detection or map navigation, and follows the commands given to it from the master control to perform the physical responses of the robot.
 Motor control can include the following components: a microcontroller (MC), motor, motor driver, encoder, power supply, and specific components for noise reduction and circuit protection [1].
 The motor microcontroller carries the digital signal commands for the designated motor to operate as required.
 However, the power that the MC needs to function is not enough in comparison to what the motor needs.
 Therefore, it is essential to have a component that can step up the power from the MC to the motor.
 This is the purpose of the motor driver.
 The motor microcontroller sends a digital signal to the driver using PWM to set the desired motor speed.
 Encoders that detect the motor shaft speed/position to provide the actual speed of the motors are useful for completing a closed loop feedback system, such as with PID control [2].
 All logic control circuitry, which includes the master control and encoders, will receive low voltage from the power subsystem, while the motor driver will receive high voltage in order to provide the high power needs of the motors.

 ### Power Management

+The LiFePO4 battery will be sufficient for the power subsystem requirements.
+These batteries will consistently and continuously power all required electrical components within the allotted time frame or until the E-stop button is pressed.
+The microcontroller, motors, and most sensors will all be driven by this subsystem.
+Once the circuit is closed, the robot will wait for the Start LED sensor to begin its mission.
+This subsystem must be tested as fully operational and consistent in order for the robot to meet all specifications and constraints.

 ### Hardware Block Diagram
 ![Hardware Block Diagram](https://github.com/ACruz-42/F24_Team1_CapstoneDemo/blob/1676d3af9ca460442ac804a28491b97aa7afdfa4/Reports/Photos/Conceptual%20Design/BlockDiagramV3.png)